HongruiTang/CNN-notes/CS5782_CNN_Notes.md

 As we have seen in the previous chapters, MLP consists of several fully connected layers, where each neuron in one layer is connected to every neuron in the previous layer.
 The input is passed through several nonlinear hidden layers, and the output could be numerical in a regression task or class probability in a classification task.

 However, MLPs are not well-suited for processing high-dimensional structured data like images.
-For example, say we want to classify a set of cat and dog images of size 128 * 128, each of which has 3 color channels as they are RGB images.
-The first step is to flatten the image to a vector of dimension 49152 (128*128*3).
-Suppose the next hidden layer has 1000 neurons (not very large compared to 49152), the number of parameters for this single layer would be 49152 * 1000 = 49152000.
+For example, say we want to classify a set of cat and dog images of size $128\times128$, each of which has 3 color channels as they are RGB images.
+The first step is to flatten the image to a vector of dimension 49152 ($128\times128\times3$).
+Suppose the next hidden layer has 1000 neurons (not very large compared to 49152), the number of parameters for this single layer would be $49152 \times 1000 = 49152000$.
 This is only for one layer.
-Imagine building a neural network with multiple layers using higher resolution images, say 1024 * 1024, the number of parameters grows quickly!
+Imagine building a neural network with multiple layers using higher resolution images, say $1024 \times 1024$, the number of parameters grows quickly!
 Training such neural networks on GPUs is difficult or even infeasible.

 Additionally, MLP is not good at capturing spatial relations and is sensitive to translation variance.
 Intuitively, the position of a dog in an image should not affect the classification result, whether it’s a dog or a cat.
 However, since MLPs treat each input pixel as independent and fixed in position, even a small spatial shift results in significantly different input vectors.
 This shift can drastically affect the output, even though the images are semantically identical.